Hardi185/ReactJS/Hooks.md

 ## Hooks/Functions

-Now, Question is if we can same thing using fuction then why hook?
+Now, Question is if we can do same thing using fuction then why hook?
 Let's understand with simple example:

 Imagine you are hosting a birthday party.
 You have a guest counter at the entrance, and each time someone enters the party, you press the counter to keep track of how many people are there.